Persistent Protests R&R at American Economic Journal: Microeconomics

 Segregation in different domains remains a pervasive social fact in contemporary societies.
 The lack of socioeconomic and racial diversity of interactions in schools and neighborhoods, and the exposure to like-minded ideological content can hinder a society's ability to embrace the value of diversity.
 This paper proposes a theory of segregation measurement based on the intensity and social diversity of pairwise interactions.
 In our framework societies are described by a space of locations and social groups, and a distribution of agents across locations and groups.
 Locations can be schools in a district, residences in a city or platforms such media outlets, where individuals interact.
 Social groups can defined by race, socioeconomic status, political ideology, or any other social identity.
 We axiomatize measures that can be expressed as a weighted sum across pairs of an interaction intensity that depends on locations and value of pairwise interactions that depends on social identities.
 We prove that the index is proportional to a correlation between spatial and social distances.
 The framework is illustrated with two applications.
 The first one measures socioeconomic segregation in Chilean schools, showing variation across cities and grades.
 The second one measures ideological segregation in the consumption of media outlets, for different media platforms -newspapers, radio, TV- for 27 European countries, finding systematic differences in segregation across countries and platforms.

-Grievance Shocks and Coordination in Collective Action (with Mehdi Shadmehr and Gaetán Tchakounte Nandong) R&R at American Journal of Political Science
+Grievance Shocks and Coordination in Collective Action (with Mehdi Shadmehr and Gaetán Tchakounte Nandong) Accepted at American Journal of Political Science

 Essential Equilibria in Large Generalized Games (2014) Economic Theory, 57, pp 479-513. (with Juan Pablo Torres-Martínez)